I bought a Sony Mavica FD-73 off eBay and now I've got the power of a camera that takes floppy disks. >:D

 This is on my top 5 pictures I've ever taken.
 I took it at dawn and it looks really, really cool.
 I think the purple-ish clouds are what makes it look so cool.

-This one just screams '90s computer desktop.
-There was another photo like this, but I picked this one since it has an awesome lookin' lens flare.
+This one reminds me of '90s computer desktops.
+There was another photo like this, but I picked this one since it has a lens flare, which normally wouldn't be wanted, but I think it makes it look better.

 I took this on that same trip when it was sunset.
 This one looks much more fall-y, and also BEAUTIFUL because of the rays of sunshine hittin' some of the trees.